-What We Like: Precise stainless steel blade, attached dome shaper, fast and durable motor, easy to clean and store
+What We Love: Precise stainless steel blade, attached dome shaper, fast and durable motor, easy to clean and store

-What We Don't Like: Some reviewers think older models were better made, relatively expensive
+What We Don't Love: Some reviewers think older models were better made, relatively expensive

-Plenty of online customers sing the praises of the Little Snowie Max, modeled after the brand’s beloved commercial ice shavers.
-The Little Snowie Max makes wonderfully soft and fluffy snow in just 3 seconds with its high-speed motor and stainless steel blade.
+Plenty of online customers sing the praises of the Little Snowie 2, modeled after the brand’s beloved commercial ice shavers.
+The Little Snowie 2 makes wonderfully soft and fluffy snow in just 3 seconds with its high-speed motor and stainless steel blade.

 With all that power, it’s a pleasant surprise that it’s easy to carry, clean, and store.
 A bonus: snowballs made with the Little Snowie are so fine and powdery that flavors saturate the ice rather than pool into the bottom of the cup, so your summer treat is satisfying the whole way through.